killtheliterate/dotvim/README.md

 #### Todo
 * E486: Pattern not found: 666 --> can't open splits
 * tComment is doing it wrong for scss
-* PHPCS is being a toss piece.
-Drupal coding standards aren't being used.
+* Install phpcs and set Drupal as default syntax